-The shortened 2020 season was good to the Orioles' bullpen, which improved from one of baseball’s worst units the year before to one of the best.
+The shortened 2020 season was good to the Orioles' bullpen, which improved from one of baseball’s worst units the year before to one of its better groups.
 Was part of that sample size?
 Perhaps.
 But another part was the steps forward taken by hard-throwing lefty Scott, former top prospect Tate and setup man Fry, as well as the finding of Valdez.
 If Harvey can stay healthy and those improvements continue, this is a unit that could surprise some people, particularly on the back end.

 It’s also certain to evolve from a personnel standpoint throughout the year, as the O's look to fill innings with swingmen, bullpen days and other creative solutions.
 As it stands now, the first seven names listed appear on stable ground roster-wise and Harvey’s injury provides the bandwidth to take both Zimmermann and LeBlanc north in bulk-inning roles.
 The need for length probably keeps Rule 5 Draft picks Mac Sceroler and Tyler Wells on the outside looking in.